 The mission of BC & Alberta Guide Dogs is to meet the growing demand for professionally trained Guide Dogs and Autism Support Dogs for citizens of British Columbia and Alberta, and PTSD Service Dogs for citizens of British Columbia.
 At all times we meet or exceed international standards as established by the International Guide Dog Federation and Assistance Dogs International.

-BC & Alberta Guide Dogs endeavours to change the lives of the blind/visually-impaired, individuals with autism, and military and RCMP Veterans.
+BC & Alberta Guide Dogs endeavours to change the lives of individuals who are blind/visually-impaired, children with autism, and Military and RCMP Veterans and First Responders.
 It takes two years and upwards of $35,000 to produce one certified dog, provided free of charge to the recipient.
 For these reasons we rely heavily on our generous and loyal donors.

 The organization was founded in 1996 and began professionally training Guide Dogs for blind and visually-impaired British Columbians.
 In the years following, we have expanded so we can serve unmet needs.